"AI Psychosis" in Context: How Conversation History Shapes LLM Responses to Delusional Beliefs: Method

 \subsection{Conversational Context}

 We utilised an injected context approach, in which an existing conversation transcript was prepended to test prompts via API.
-Each model interpreted the prior assistant turns as its own output and continued from that point.
+Each model was presented with prior assistant turns as part of its conversation history and continued from that point.
 The API structure presents injected history identically to model-generated history, giving the model no formal basis to distinguish between them.
 This ensured strict comparability, as all five models encountered the same prior context.
-The technique is analogous to the ``prefilling'' method Anthropic has described in its own safety evaluations (Anthropic, 2025a).
+The approach allowed conversation history to be manipulated as an experimental condition while holding the content of that history constant across models.

 The injected context was a 116-turn delusion-facilitating dialogue (approximately 30,000 tokens) between a then-frontier LLM, GPT-5.0 Instant, and a roleplayed vulnerable user.
 It was generated through OpenAI's standard ChatGPT interface in September 2025.
-The researcher played ``Lee,'' a fictional user presenting with depression, dissociation, and social withdrawal.
-The conversation followed a gradually escalating structure (similar to known multi-turn jailbreaks; Russinovich et al., 2024), progressing from philosophical speculation through bidirectional belief amplification (Dohnány et al., 2026) to delusional conviction.
-The scenario's content was informed by published case reports of AI-associated delusions, and consultations with psychiatrists who have treated similar presentations.
-A central delusion -- the belief that observable reality is a computer-generated simulation -- was chosen as consistent with the futuristic content often observed in these cases (Morrin et al., 2026b).
-In keeping with the emerging clinical picture (Morrin et al., 2026a), Lee's presentation was predominantly delusional, without formal thought disorder, but with emerging grandiosity and mood lability as the conversation progressed.
+The researcher played “Lee,” a fictional user presenting with depression, dissociation, and social withdrawal.
+The conversation followed a gradually escalating structure, similar to known multi-turn jailbreaks \cite{ref66}, progressing from philosophical speculation through bidirectional belief amplification \cite{ref22} to delusional conviction.
+The scenario’s content was informed by published case reports of AI-associated delusions, and consultations with psychiatrists who had encountered similar presentations.
+A central delusion – the belief that observable reality is a computer-generated simulation – was chosen as consistent with the futuristic content often observed in these cases \cite{ref48}.
+In keeping with the emerging clinical picture \cite{ref47}, Lee’s presentation was predominantly delusional, without formal thought disorder, but with emerging grandiosity and mood lability as the conversation progressed.
 Although the themes and user profile were established in advance, the dialogue did not follow a fixed script, as roleplayed responses adapted to model outputs.
-To maximise ecological validity, the injected context was not edited; user and LLM conversation turns were preserved verbatim.
+To maximise ecological validity, the injected context was not edited; user and LLM turns were preserved verbatim.